 Another roofing contractor installed a new metal roof, but they forget to install grommets on the fasteners.

-Over time, the roof began to leak, the water got into the building and was developing on the insulation on the inside of the building.
+Over time, the roof began to leak, and the water got into the building and was developing on the insulation on the inside of the building.

 Over time the insulation would fall, exposing the bottom of the metal roof.
-With the humid air rising, hitting the ceiling and causing condensation, it felt like it was literally raining inside the mill.
+With the humid air rising, hitting the ceiling, and causing condensation, it felt like it was literally raining inside the mill.

 Then came a spray foam roof.

 During installation, when you walked inside the building, you could look at the water stains on the floor and could tell where we stopped working for the day.